 Sogou Search is conducted through Sogou.com.
 Sogou.com, which means "Search Dog," is Sogou's proprietary search engine launched in August 2004.
 Sogou.com performs interactive searches of billions of Web pages using advanced algorithms.
 Upon a search query, the user is taken through a fast and convenient interactive process to reach the most relevant selection of integrated Website and page search results.
 Sogou provides our users with high updating speeds, short response times and accurate search results, based on a large database capacity of over 140 billion retrieved pages.
-We also provide mobile-specific search applications to mobile device users.
-In November 2013, we launched Sogou Search App, a dedicated search results and personalized features to retrieve search records, Sogou Search App offers a productive and optimized mobile search experience.
+We also provide mobilespecific search applications to mobile device users.
+In November 2013, we launched Sogou Search App, a dedicated search application for Android-based smart phones.
+By embedding voice-activated search, intuitive display of search results and personalized features to retrieve search records, Sogou Search App offers a productive and optimized mobile search experience.
 We plan to continue to invest in improving users' access to Sogou Search through their desktop and mobile devices.